jinfan99/MACS/README.md

 ## MACS Dataset

-The dataset has 16 folders `vid_*\` of frames extracted from 16 surgery videos respectively.
-Under each folder there are two folders `0\` including all Type-X (negative-aneurysm not present) frames and `1\` including all the Type-Y (positive-aneurysm present) frames.
+The dataset has 16 folders `vid_*/` of frames extracted from 16 surgery videos respectively.
+Under each folder there are two folders `0/` including all Type-X (negative-aneurysm not present) frames and `1/` including all the Type-Y (positive-aneurysm present) frames.

 As reported in the paper, we split the video frames to 4 folds to conduct cross validation experiment as: